Josh Abramson

-Josh Abramson (born 1981) is an American entrepreneur and co-founder of the comedy website CollegeHumor.
+Josh Abramson (born 1981) is an American entrepreneur and co-founder of the comedy website Dropout (formally CollegeHumor).
 He was one of the principal owners and founders of Connected Ventures, whose properties also included Vimeo and BustedTees, and the co-founder, owner, and CEO of the crowdsourced T-shirt design company TeePublic.

 Career

 CollegeHumor

 Abramson and Ricky Van Veen co-founded CollegeHumor in 1999 when they were both freshmen in college, Abramson at the University of Richmond and Van Veen at Wake Forest.
 They began by posting silly photos of themselves as well as jokes, links, and other amusing material they collected from emails circulating among college students.
 Within three months the site was receiving over 600,000 visitors per month and $8,000 in monthly revenue.
 In under a year they received a buyout offer from an Internet company called eFront for $9 million, most of which would have been financed with stock shares.
 Abramson and Van Veen refused the offer and continued to grow the company themselves.
 In 2001 they added Jake Lodwick, a student at Rochester Institute of Technology, and Zach Klein, a friend of Van Veen's from Wake Forest.
 By the time the group graduated from college the site had earned more than $100,000 and the partners still owned 100 percent of their business, which at that time was attracting 2 million viewers a month.
 The group moved the company to San Diego briefly before settling in New York City in 2004, where they set up shop in a 4,800 square-foot loft in TriBeCa.

-By 2005, the site was receiving 6-8 million unique visitors each month and was generating over 5 million dollars per year in advertising and T-shirt sales.
-In 2006 Abramson and company sold 51% of Connected Ventures, CollegeHumor's parent company, whose properties include CollegeHumor, Vimeo and BustedTees, to Barry Diller’s IAC/InterActiveCorp for a reported $20 million.
+By 2005, the site was receiving 6–8 million unique visitors each month and was generating over 5 million dollars per year in advertising and T-shirt sales.
+In 2006 Abramson and company sold 51% of Connected Ventures, CollegeHumor's parent company, the properties of which include CollegeHumor, Vimeo and BustedTees, to Barry Diller’s IAC/InterActiveCorp for a reported $20 million.